GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/draggable-physics/index.md

 **Mouse button**
 Change the mouse button used to move the object.

-**Damping ratio (Range: 0 to 1) property**
-Change the property value for the damping ratio (Range: 0 to 1).

-**Enable automatic dragging property**
-Update the property value for "enable automatic dragging".

-**Frequency (Hz)  property**
-Change the property value for the frequency (Hz) .

-**Maximum force property**
-Change the property value for the maximum force.

-**Mouse button property**
-Change the property value for the mouse button.

-**MouseJointID property**
-Change the property value for the mouseJointID.

 **Start dragging object**
 Start dragging object.

-**Toggle Enable automatic dragging property**
-Toggle the property value for enable automatic dragging.
-If it was true, it will become false, and if it was false it will become true.

 ### Behavior conditions